Salamanca: Economy

 The city's economy is dominated by the university and tourism, but other sectors including agriculture and livestock rearing along with construction and manufacturing are also significant.
-Not surprisingly, in December 2007 83% of the working population, equivalent to 55,838, were employed in the service sector.
+In December 2007, 83% of the working population, equivalent to 55,838, were employed in the service sector.

 Industry

 Industrial activity accounted for 5% of the working population, or 3,340 workers employed over 360 businesses.

 Two of the largest businesses, both of them numbered among the largest 100 enterprises in the region, are the veterinary vaccine manufacturer "Laboratorios Intervet", and the fertilizer specialist manufacturers S.A.
 Mirat, which is the city's oldest industrial company, having been established originally as a starch factory in 1812.